wrkhard/polyscheme/README.md

 For example, 4x^3+5x-2 => '(-2 5 0 4)

+All coefficients are assumed to be integers.

-poly_add : takes two polynomials and adds them together. poly_sub : subtracts the second polynomial from the first. poly_mul : multiplies two polynomial and combines like terms. poly_der : takes the derivative of a polynomial poly_mod : performs long division and returns the remainder.
+poly_add : takes two polynomials and adds them together.

+poly_sub : subtracts the second polynomial from the first.

+poly_mul : multiplies two polynomial and combines like terms.

+poly_der : takes the derivative of a polynomial.

+poly_mod : performs long division and returns the remainder.

 Also provided are several utility functions, some of which are used in the bin-ops.